apache/cordova-docs/docs/en/edge/guide/platforms/blackberry10/config.md

          under the License.
 ---

-# BlackBerry 10 Configuration
+# BlackBerry Configuration

 The `config.xml` file controls an app's basic settings that apply across each application and CordovaWebView instance.
 This section details preferences that only apply to BlackBerry 10 builds.
-See The config.xml File for information about global configuration options.
+See The config.xml File for information on global configuration options.

 ## Icons and Splash Screens